RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 “yes, this is a question”) and ‘0’ for ‘no’ (meaning “no, this is not a question”).
 The stimuli consist of 64 critical items, 16 of each sentence type.
-To generate the stimuli, we recorded native Spanish speakers of 8 different varieties (Cuban, Castilian, Andalusian, Puertorican, Chilean, Argentinean, Mexican, and Peruvian).
+To generate the stimuli, we recorded native Spanish speakers of 8 different varieties (Cuban, Castilian, Andalusian, Puerto Rican, Chilean, Argentinean, Mexican, and Peruvian).
 The 8 native speakers all produced the same 64 critical items.
 We segmented all utterances using Praat and normalized them for peak intensity.
 The 2AFC task consists of 64 trials in which the stimuli presented are randomized